Expand description

 - Client

-Sender - A sender for a client endpoint.
+Dispatcher - A dispatcher for a client endpoint.

-Future - A future which receives an encoded message over the transport.
+Future - A future which responds to a request over a connection.

 - Responder